 What are we doing to offer more low-carbon electricity in the marketplace?

 Exelon continues to make important investments in lower-emissions energy generation and reducing the reliance on higher carbon fossil generation.

 Learn more about Exelon’s efforts to offer more Low-Carbon Electricity.

 - In 2012, Exelon added nearly 500 megawatts of new clean generating capacity, including 63 MW of nuclear uprates, 404 MW of wind and 31 MW of solar power.
 Overall, the Corporation has invested more than $3 billion in solar and wind generation since 2010.

 - In September 2011, Exelon announced the acquisition of Antelope Valley Solar Reach One, a 230-MW solar site under development in California.
-Thirty-one MW of the project became operational at the end of 2012, with the remaining capacity expected to become operational later in 2013.
+Thirty-one MW of the project became operational at the end of 2012, with the remaining capacity expected to become operational soon.

 - The nuclear uprates program increased output at our zero-emissions nuclear plants by more than 310 MW since 2008 with investment in these uprates of approximately $810 million.

 - We have retired four inefficient, carbon-intensive fossil burning units in Pennsylvania, and added cleaner and more efficient natural gas units through the acquisition of the Wolf Hollow Generating Station in Texas and the merger with Constellation Energy.

 We diligently manage our environmental impact on the air, land, water and biodiversity.
 Our all-source generation portfolio air emission rates are well below industry averages because of our investment in, and commitment to, low-emission technologies for the majority of our owned generating capacity.
 In addition, we are challenging the future of energy generation by incorporating land use, water resources, waste generation and community interactions (including affordability and reliability) into our long term business analyses.